Boni Amian

-Boni Gontran Benoit Junior Amian (born 29 March 2003) is an Ivorian football player who plays as a central midfielder.
+Boni Gontran Benoit Junior Amian (born 29 March 2003) is an Ivorian football player who plays as a central midfielder for Israeli club Hapoel Petah Tikva.

 Career

 Amian signed with Khimki in Russia in January 2024 and was sent on two consecutive loans to Belarusian Premier League clubs Dnepr Mogilev and Dinamo Minsk.
 He returned from the latter loan and rejoined Khimki in early 2025.

 Amian made his Russian Premier League debut for Khimki on 15 March 2025 in a game against Akhmat Grozny.